Aarception/Mo-information-security-portfolio/README.md

 ---

-#### Update: I have decided to send copies of the letter to the Board, primary appendices and attachments included¹²³⁴, to every non-governmental and non-legal entity that is partnered with the Career Certificates.
-Any university, community college, organization, program, that is social, educational, channel oFSr ecosystem stakeholder dispensing or provisioning the certificates being non-governmental nor delegated with legal or state powers will receive a copy.
+### Update: I have decided to send copies of the letter to the Board, primary appendices and attachments included¹²³⁴, to every non-governmental and non-legal entity that is partnered with the Career Certificates.
+Any university, community college, organization, program, that is social, educational, channel or ecosystem stakeholder dispensing or provisioning the certificates being non-governmental nor delegated with legal or state powers will receive a copy.

 ![Distributed Disclosure](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/Due_Diligence.png)